Are your management system documents out of control?

 Some alternatives to documents include: visual aids; engineering controls; training; supervision; demonstration and experience.
 Information may be incorporated into alternative media such as videos; photos; electronic signs and mobile phone alerts, to name just a few.

-Now is great time to assess whether each document in the management system is needed and if there is anything missing.
-I’ve created a set of questions that can assist you in this process.
+Now is a great time to assess whether each document in the management system is needed and if there is anything missing.
+I’ve created a set of questions that can assist you in this endeavour.

 - Does the document duplicate another document?

 - Is there a legal or contractual requirement to create a record or report?

-- Does the ISO standard state a requirement to maintain documented information?
+- Does the ISO standard state a requirement to maintain or retain documented information?

 - Could the document be integrated with another document?

 - Is the document needed for training or communication purposes?